NuKeeperDotNet/NuKeeper/GettingStarted.md

 The patterns are regular expressions.
 This is not a regular expression tutorial, but it is worth knowing a few common ways to use it:

  * By default, it is substring match. e.g. `i=NLog` will include all package names that contain the text `NLog`.
- * You can "anchor" the match to ensure that the package name starts and/or ends with the specified text.
+ * You can [anchor](https://docs.microsoft.com/en-us/dotnet/standard/base-types/anchors-in-regular-expressions) the match with `^` at the start or `$` at the end to ensure that the package name starts and/or ends with the specified text.
 Using both start and end anchors means that it must be an exact match for the whole package name. e.g. `i=^NLog$` will include only the package `NLog`.
  * You can use `|` as an "or" to match one of several things.
 However since on the command line the `|` has special meaning to pipe command output, you have to escape it as `^|`. e.g.  exclude updates to framework packages: `e=(Microsoft^|System^|NETStandard^|AspNet)`

 ### Organisation mode